Candle Care and Safety

 Burning in a glass container such as a hurricane lamp will increases the heat so the candle will melt faster.

-Always burn tea light candles in their containers.
+Always burn tea light candles in their containers on a heat resistant surface.

 Tea lights are meant to burn continuously until burnt out, usually 3 to 5 hours.